gdsrosa/minimal_improved/README.md

 ### Installing

-After cloning e move to minimal_improved directory, move minimal_improved.zsh-theme to your oh-my-zsh directory
+After cloning change to minimal_improved directory then move minimal_improved.zsh-theme to your oh-my-zsh directory
 ```
-$ mv minimal_improved.zsh-theme /your/oh-my-zsh/path
+$ mv minimal_improved.zsh-theme /your/oh-my-zsh/path/theme/
 ```

-Then go to your .zshrc file and change ZSH_THEME to this new one
+Later go to your .zshrc file and change ZSH_THEME to this new one

 ```
 $ cd ~/.zshrc